If you're looking for the best headset to go with your new Xbox Series X in 2022, then you're in the right place!

 This Alienware 7.1 PC Gaming Headset had to be included on our list as it is one striking piece of gear, and it looks like a perfect match with the next-gen console itself.

 We know, we know, it's not all about looks, but Alienware does have a certain style to their products that make them hard to pass up.

-Features custom-tuned 50 mm 20 Hz - 40 Khz drivers, 7.1 surround sound, and a unique combination of memory foam and sports fabric for the ear pads for both comfort and noise isolation.
+Features custom-tuned 50 mm 20 Hz - 40 Hz drivers, 7.1 surround sound, and a unique combination of memory foam and sports fabric for the ear pads for both comfort and noise isolation.

-Best Xbox Series X Headset under 30 - Pacrate H-11
+Best Xbox Series X Headset Premium Wireless - B&O Beoplay Portal

 Best Xbox Series X Headset on a Budget - HyperX Cloud Stinger Gaming Headset

-There's also some intuitive media controls including a volume control that's within easy reach and a swivel to mute microphone makes this great for on-the-fly adjustments.
+There are also some intuitive media controls including a volume control that's within easy reach and a swivel-to-mute microphone makes this great for on-the-fly adjustments.